 As bees aren’t solely responsible for pollination, we don’t create all our bee-friendly habitats alone.
 To date, the Bee Friendly Trust has worked alongside Transport for London, local Community Rail Partnerships, Friends of Stoneham Park, and Thames Ditton in Bloom to brighten up railway station platforms, create wildlife gardens, and introduce the next generation to bees in urban parks.
 We also have an invaluable team of volunteers, who help keep these habitats blooming and buzzing.
 Find out about the many ways in which you can get involved and support our work.

 We’re inspiring the next generation

 The Bee Friendly Trust is serious about creating habitats that will last.
 Which means empowering individuals and communities and inspiring the next generation to nurture and sustain our projects for the future.
-We deliver participatory, creative and, most-importantly, fun educational workshops from our much-loved Bedford Bambi Beemobile, as well as giving informative talks suitable for all ages, and offer creative resources to schools to raise awareness about the plight of the honeybee.
+We deliver fun educational workshops from our exciting mobile learning space, give informative talks suitable for all ages, and offer creative resources to schools to raise awareness about the importance of the honey bee.

 Keen to find out more?